philanc/slua/README.md

 - luaproc (multi-threading library)
 - linenoise (slua is built on Linux with linenoise to replace readline.
 A limited Lua binding to linenoise is also provided to allow usage of linenoise in applications)
 - ltbox - a small library to write text-based user interfaces based on the termbox library
-- socket.core and mime.core (from LuaSocket ).
-These are not preloaded in the default build (see src/linit.c and the Makefile).

 slua is linked completely statically.
 It uses no dynamic library, not even libc.